kuiper2000/Applied_Math/_sources/PDE/Laplace_equation.md

 name: FIG12
 scale: 20%
 ---
-The Dirichlet problem on a retangle.
+The Dirichlet problem on a rectangle.
 ```

 the figure above can be written as {eq}`eq213`